Roller23/ckript-lang/README.md

 });

 ```
 By default, functions do not capture outside variables.
-You can capture all outside variables by copy by using the `function>` syntax.
+You can forward all outside variables by copy by using the `function>` syntax.
+Forwarding is done at invocation time, not declaration time.
 ```
 alloc int var = 3;